 3. results and discussion

-3.1 Result
+3.1 Results

 The findings indicate that Pattani Thai students pursuing their studies in Banten, Indonesia, experience a cross-cultural adaptation process from the early stages of their arrival.
 These initial experiences are generally marked by culture shock resulting from differences in communication norms, language use, and social customs.
 The name of participants will describe at Table 1 below.